CodeYourFuture/Node-Coursework-Week3/README.md

 - The `id` field must be assigned on the server, not by the client.

-## Want to run your code on the internet?

-If you want to share your server with other people the easiest way to do this is to use Glitch

-- [ ] Make sure you're logged in to https://glitch.com/
+# Start by remixing our example server

-- [ ] Remix this server on glitch - https://glitch.com/~cyf-hotel-start
+1. Remix this server on glitch - https://glitch.com/~cyf-hotel-start
-- [ ] Name your new server `yourname-hotel-server`
+1. Name your new server yourname-hotel-server
-- [ ] Make sure you're logged in so that it saves
+1. Make sure you're logged in so that it saves permanently
-- [ ] Check that it is working by making a request to `/`
+1. Check that it is working by making a request to /
-- [ ] Take time to read the comments
+1. Take time to read the comments
-- [ ] Copy the code you've written to Glitch

 # Go ahead!